 identify what other sources of household estimates exist for users

 We have also provided a glossary of important terms.Back to table of contents

-In the Families and households publication, we use the following definitions.
+In the Families and households in the UK bulletins, we use the following definitions:

 A "family" is a married, civil partnered or cohabiting couple with or without children, or a lone parent with at least one child, who lives at the same address; children may be dependent or non-dependent.